openlayers/openlayers/tasks/readme.md

 Called after install to generate an example index.
 After new examples are added, run `node tasks/parse-examples.js` to regenerate the example index.

+## `build-examples.js`

+Called internally by `parse-examples.js` to build the examples from templates.

+The `.html` files in the `examples/` folder are built by applying the templates in the `config/examples/` folder.
+Examples have [YAML front-matter](http://www.metalsmith.io) headers with the following properties:

+* template: The template from the `config/examples/` directory to use for this example
+* title: The title of the example
+* shortdesc: A short description for the example index
+* docs: Documentation of the example.
+Can be markdown.
+* tags: Tags for the example index
+* resources: Additional js or css resources required by the example.
+This is a comma separated list of URLs.

 ## `serve.js`